AssetFetch/spec/spec.md

 #### 3.1.6.2.
 Asset unlocking architectures

-Providers wanting to make use of asset unlocking usually have an existing model for how assets can be unlocked/purchased.
+Providers wanting to make use of asset unlocking usually have an established model for how assets can be unlocked/purchased.
 This section outlines examples for how implementation components can be linked with unlocking queries to illustrate possible architectures that can be modeled within AssetFetch.

 ##### 3.1.6.2.1.
 Asset-level unlocking